frctl/fractal-docs/docs/guide/core-concepts/context-data.md

 # Context Data

-Context data is data that is made available to your ~@TODOLINK @configuration-files', 'view templates') }} when they are rendered.
+Context data is data that is made available to your [view templates](./configuration-files.html) when they are rendered.

-It is typically defined within a ~@TODOLINK @configuration-files', 'configuration file') }}, although documentation pages can opt to define it in in a ~@TODOLINK @docs#yaml-front-matter', 'YAML front-matter section') }} instead if desired.
+It is typically defined within a [configuration file](./configuration-files.html), although documentation pages can opt to define it in in a [YAML front-matter section](../documentation/#yaml-front-matter) instead if desired.

 Context data can consist of simple data types such strings, booleans, numbers, arrays and objects.
 It can also contain Promises (which will be resolved before context data is made available for use) and special 'static data references' that allow referencing of context data from other components or documentation pages.